roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 ~~~~~
 data(50,50,3)
 ~~~~~

-Edit your sprtinf statement to display the red, green and blue values of the pixels at every x,y value your nested for loops count over.
+Edit your *sprtinf* statement to display the red, green and blue values of the pixels at every x,y value your nested for loops count over.

-Question 4
+Question 5
 ----------
 **Step 1:** We are now going to edit the function so that it sums, all the values of the red pixels in the the image.
 First delete the lines:

 ~~~~
 r=1;
 g=2;